bpiwowar/bbrl_gymnasium/README.md

 - LineMDPContinuous-v0, a simple discrete action MDP
 - 2DMDPContinuous-v0, a discrete action MDP with 2D state
 - PendulumEnv-v0, a version of the Pendulum environment with friction
+- CartPolePixelsEnv-v0, a version of CartPole controlled from pixels, with time limit 200
+- CartPolePixelsEnv-v1, a version of CartPole controlled from pixels, with time limit 500

 ## Installation